 One recommendation is to pick up your order and head to the airport and have yourself a nice picnic while you watch the airplanes take off.

-Before going to Bar-B-Q King, I had read many good comments about this place, and I must say they were all true, making this one of the best barbecue restaurants in Charlotte.
+Before going to Bar-B-Q King, I had read many good comments about this place, and I must say they were all true, making this one of the best bbq restaurants in Charlotte.

 8948 J M Keynes Dr. Suite 420 // +1 704-278-8015

-In 2018, City Barbeque was voted as the place with the best BBQ in Charlotte, so this place must be on your list of best barbecue restaurants.
+In 2018, City Barbeque was voted as the place with the best barbecue spot in Charlotte, so this place must be on your list of best barbecue joints.

 They prepare their food slowly from scratch, with a lot of attention to detail.